kehantan/labbook/docs/assays/antiviral.rst

 Plan well plate layout
 ~~~~~~~~~~~~~~~~~~~~~~

-* Below shows a layout of a 6 well plate
+* Below is a layout of a 6 well plate

 (A1) (A2) (A3)